aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/page/_index.md

 ```

-Gets or sets background image for page (for generator only).
+Gets or sets background image for page (for generator only, not filled in when reading document).

 **Returns:**
 [Image](../../com.aspose.pdf/image) - Image instance